ZiMADE/EmoKill/README.md

   - These files contain system information that may be helpful in troubleshooting.

 After a reboot of your computer, the installed EmoKill service will automatically restart.

+## Configuration

+Since version 1.2.x it's possible to configure EmoKill.

+For the following settings the possible values are `true` or `false`.
+It's recommended to leave all these settings as they are.
+Only if you encounter any problems you may try to disable appropriate setting by entering value `false`.
+  `<add key="JPCERT.Check.Keywords" value="true"/>`
+  `<add key="JPCERT.Check.Registry" value="true"/>`
+  `<add key="SOPHOS.Check.Services" value="true"/>`
+  `<add key="SOPHOS.Stop.Services" value="true"/>`
+  `<add key="SOPHOS.Disable.Services" value="true"/>`

+If you wish to collect the data on a shared folder, please specify a value for following key.
+The value should contain the unc path of a shared folder, where the json-files should be stored.
+The specified folder must exist, otherwise the json-files could not be stored there.
+- Definition for NOT saving json-files on a shared folder (only local saving):
+  `<add key="SharedDataFolder" value=""/>`
+- Definition for saving json-files on `\\Server\FolderWithAccess\EmoKill\SharedData` (you may customize the path according to your needs):
+  `<add key="SharedDataFolder" value="\\Server\FolderWithAccess\EmoKill\SharedData"/>`

+Please regard: after changing config-file the service must be restartet to get the modified configuration.

 ## Installation